Our Trustees bring a wealth of knowledge and wide ranging experience to the Trust.

 Hazel is helping to showcase the trust's activities across Greater Manchester, but her favourite reserve to "get away from it all" is Warton Crag.

-Richard Thomas (Vice Chair)
+Richard Thomas (Vice Chair and Chair HR)

 Richard was a Director of Personnel and Logistics in the automotive industry.
 His interests include fell walking in the Lake District, bird watching and cycling.
 It is this long-standing interest in outdoor pursuits that has drawn him to our organisation.